Pissouri landslide: Hidden catastrophe destroying a Cypriot village - Cyprus Property News

 This isn’t just about structural damage – it’s about shattered lives.
 This slow-motion disaster has been known about for more than a decade, yet responses have ranged from ineffectual to downright negligent.

-Last evening, my wife and I sat down to a traditional Cypriot meze at a little taverna in a village north of Pissouri with members of our walking group.
+Last evening (Saturday), my wife and I sat down to a traditional Cypriot meze at a little taverna in a village north of Pissouri with members of our walking group.

 As we chatted with the owner, a warm and welcoming Greek Cypriot; he shared his story.
 He told me how he’d been forced to shut down his business in Pissouri because of the landslide; the village where he’d lived and worked for years.
 With quiet sadness, he explained that he and his family had no choice but to leave.